kastaneda/psst/index.md

  - Safari will [try to load it anyway][2] when needed
  - In Firefox, if all that links is present, the unholy goddamned `FaviconLoader.jsm` will mindlessly try to load your favicon and Apple touch icon _both_, even if it is not really needed

+### Apple mask icon

+Damn.
+I need to test it somewhere.

 Manifest: no web manifest